-6.13 Payment terms - The Member Institutions recognise the importance of paying suppliers promptly once a service has been performed or goods delivered and that late payment is particularly detrimental to SMEs, third sector bodies and supported businesses.
+Payment terms - the member institutions acknowledge the importance of paying suppliers promptly once a service has been performed or goods delivered and that late payment is particularly detrimental to SMEs, third sector bodies and supported businesses.

-The Member Institution will comply with the Late Payment legislation33 and will review on a contract by contract basis whether such obligations should be enforced and monitored further down its supply chain.
+The member institutions will comply with the Late Payment Act and will review on a contract by contract basis whether such obligations should be enforced and monitored further down its supply chain.